13 Jobs That Will Be Gone Within 20 Years

 Pixel-Shot/Adobe a young businessman using calculator in office

-There isn’t much use in having a human around when the computers and algorithms — or even an Excel spreadsheet — can do it for you.
+There isn’t much use in having a human around when computers and algorithms — or even an Excel spreadsheet — can do it for you.
 However, accountants will still be needed for more complicated tax issues.

 Typists